rafaelromao/keyboards/docs/modifiers.md

 One-Shot Modifiers are modifier keys that, when tapped, remain active until the next key is pressed or a timeout expires.
 - They are available in the [Media](navigation.md#media) layer and act as standard modifers when held.
 - These modifiers will be automatically deactivated after 2 seconds.
-- They can also be activated in sticky mode, with a double tap, and remain active until manually deactivated by tapping the Default Mod thumb key.
+- They can also be activated in sticky mode, with a double tap, and remain active until manually deactivated by tapping the Smart Case thumb key.

 ## Standard Modifiers